hunterxcobby/100-days-of-code/log.md

 **Today's Progress**: AirBnB revision - CRUD, Cmd Module , Python

 1. **Overview:**
-   - Discussed and clarified the user's request for assistance with a CRUD application using the `cmd` module in Python.
+   - learned and clarified the user's request for assistance with a CRUD application using the `cmd` module in Python.
    - Developed a simple command-line application for managing users with Create, Read, Update, and Delete (CRUD) functionalities.

 2. **Code Implementation:**